agradus/OpenLdocs/docs/documentation/guides/webstudio_user_guide.md

 This section briefly introduces Range Editor and provides examples of its functionality.

 The main Range Editor goal is to move to a single range format in OpenL rules, namely, the ‘..’ format.
-For more information on ranges on OpenL Tablets, see the **Range types in OpenL** section in [OpenL Tablets Reference Guide](https://openldocs.readthedocs.io/en/latest/documentation/guides/reference_guide/).
+For more information on ranges on OpenL Tablets, see [OpenL Tablets Reference Guide > Representing Range Types](https://openldocs.readthedocs.io/en/latest/documentation/guides/reference_guide/#representing-range-types).

 Consider the following principles while working with Range Editor: